rwblickhan/astro-rwblickhan.org/src/content/logs/books-2023.md

 25. *The Last Samurai Reread*, Lee Konstantinou
 26. The Literary Conference*, César Aira (trans.
 Katherine Silver)
 27. *The Sandman Vol. 9: The Kindly Ones*, Neil Gaiman
+28. 🔁 *The Hitchhiker’s Guide to the Galaxy*, Douglas Adams

 ## Skimmed